 To support the professional development of the direct care staff members or family child care providers you oversee, you can access their corresponding Course Guides:

 There will likely be times when you see unsafe situations in child-development or school-age programs.
 It is important to think about how you will respond to these situations.
-As you watch the video below, think about how you would guide the staff member toward a safe resolution of the situation.
-Read the Coaching About Environments Activity, write your responses, and share your ideas with a coworker.
+In Coaching About Environments, watch the video within the activity, and consider how you would guide the staff member toward a safe resolution of the situation.

-Use these forms (or ones provided by your workplace) to monitor the safety of environments.
-Walk around classrooms or the playground.
+Walk around your classroom or playground.
 Use the safety checklist provided by your program or one of those provided here.
-Talk about what you see with the appropriate staff members or managers.
+Talk about what you see with appropriate staff members or managers.